 What is really going on?

 Something is off in conventional wisdom at times, sometimes exactly backwards.
 And I need to get to the bottom of that.
-Sometimes someone else has already done the needed work.
-I can just read their books and recommend them to others.
+If I find that someone else has already done the needed work, I can just read their books and recommend them to others.

 In other cases, I end up realizing that I have developed ideas and integrations that I have not read elsewhere.
 That is when I dig in to explain how I have come to see things.
-This overarching context of investigation ties together the diverse content I address, including:
+This overarching context of investigation ties together the diverse content I address, among which:

-- Translation, which I take up as a practice of transforming language barriers into cultural portals; and
+Translation, an art and practice of transforming language barriers into cultural portals; and

-- Spacial Dynamics, a new approach to enhancing ease and effectiveness of movement and interaction.
+Spacial Dynamics, enhancing ease and effectiveness of movement and interaction.

 The process of spotting falsehoods that are large, systematic, and popularly accepted in any field is fascinating.
 At the same time, my orientation is positive.
 Spotting a “big lie,” a “naked emperor,” or just a hopelessly confused research path, signals an opportunity—the most interesting part is figuring out something better.
 This process led me far from certain kinds of conventional wisdom (ones that turn out not to be so wise).